We may earn affiliate commissions for the recommended products. Learn more.

 2. Download the app and install it on your device

 Some browser hijackers appear as unwanted apps in your system, crossing the web browser boundaries.
-Here's how to remove it from Windows, macOS, Android, and iPhone.
-A friendly reminder: you should ensure your browser is hijacker-free afterward using our guide in the following chapter below.
+You should ensure your browser and operating system are hijacker-free by using my guides below.

 How to remove browser hijackers from your browser